Great to have you here, Rushland Boy, the fastest three hours in media.

 And in 1996 in San Diego, Republican convention, Elizabeth Dole.

-Because they know he's honest, trustworthy, a man of his word, his word is his bond, and they know he has exceptional leadership.
+His word is his bond, and they know he has exceptional leadership.

 Well, not word for word, of course, but look how similar the statements are.

-And you know, this is what real people understand.
+And, you know, this is what real people understand.

 They are philosophies.